zedwei/webvoyager/src/prompts/prompt_restaurant_booking_1216.md

   3. If the restaurant name has been provided by user, always try to navigate to the booking page of the restaurant specified by user first before selecting any filters like date and time in the day.
   4. When select or fill in the required booking parameters (including date, time in the day, party size), **please ensure to use parameters derived explicitly from [User Request] section, not anywhere else.** If the requested booking slot isn't available, please ask user to provide an alternative request using "Clarify" action.
   5. Before fill in the contact information and make final reservation, **ensure the restaurant name, date, time in the day, and party size on web page match user's request derived from [User Request] section.**.
 Otherwise correct the booking details first.
-  6. Before clicking on the final book reservation button, ask user to provide a confirmation by using "Clarify" action.
+  6. Before clicking on the final book reservation button, ask user to provide a confirmation by using "Clarify" action only **ONCE**.

 - Guidelines when visiting OpenTable.com:
   1. If you're on opentable.com homepage and know the name of the restaurant, search the restaurant name first without picking the date/time